B0neShAd0w/Hacktoria/Rabbit Hole.md

 Make an assumption about the password and just try each combination manually until you maybe get lucky.

-Now we have gained the credentials let's SSH to the box.
+Now we have gained the credentials let's SSH to the box

+Make a note of the username as it is needed for the final password.

 ```bash
 ssh zayed@10.0.2.5